|

 old Anycubic M7 Max printer died.
 That annoyed me to no end.
 I fought with

-ONLY offer being made was for Anycubic to send a new LCD screen.
-I never heard
+ONLY offer being made was for Anycubic to send a new LCD screen or truly

 Since the printer was already emptied I tried a different resin –